- Where: St Denys area

 - How: Funded as part of a Transforming Cities Fund awarded in March 2020

-The Active Travel Zone project in St Denys has taken shape through collaboration with the residents of the neighbourhood.
-Southampton City Council has been working with the St Denys community over the past year to address concerns relating to air quality, levels of traffic, and safety for walking and cycling in the area that was raised in the Your St Denys Your Say survey in late 2019.
+The Active Travel Zone implemented in St Denys has taken shape through collaboration with the residents of the neighbourhood.
+Southampton City Council worked with the St Denys community to address concerns relating to air quality, levels of traffic, and safety for walking and cycling in the area that were raised in the Your St Denys Your Say survey in late 2019.

 The St Denys Active Travel Zone is funded by money from the government’s Transforming Cities Fund.

 You will find answers to common questions on our St Denys FAQs page.

 Works are planned for one week from 9 October to install the permanent modal filter bollards, patch the carriageway, install signage and relocate the planters.
 Following this (date TBC), enhanced lighting will be installed under the road and railway bridges.

 St Denys Speed Cushion installation - September 2023

 As part of the St Denys Active Travel Zone, we will be installing traffic calming speed cushions in three locations in St Denys starting Monday 25th September over a period of 3 weeks, which will involve some closures in order to allow us to excavate and install these speed cushions.

 North Road – Monday 25th September for 1 week

 We will be working across four points of North Road, with a closure in place between Adelaide Road and Stanley Road, with some on-street parking in the region suspended during the works.
 There will be access afforded to driveways in the area where possible.
 The new surface will be given time to cure before we return in the final week to install the speed cushions.